Alastair Ruadh MacDonnell: Jacobite career

+Espionage career

-Released under the 1747 Act of Indemnity, MacDonell returned to France where he continued to be active in Jacobite plotting.
-At some point, he was recruited by Henry Pelham as a British government agent, known as "Pickle"; this remained secret during his lifetime but his identity was confirmed by the Scottish historian Andrew Lang in 1897.
-His reasons appear to have been a combination of poverty, resentment at not being compensated for his losses and a liking for the art of deception; whatever his faults, cowardice was not one of them.
+At some point, he was recruited by Henry Pelham as a Hanoverian mole inside the Jacobite movement known as "Pickle"; this remained secret during his lifetime but his identity was confirmed by the Scottish historian Andrew Lang in 1897.
+His reasons appear to have been a combination of poverty, resentment at not being compensated for his losses and a liking for the art of deception.

-His major coup was providing information on the 1752 Elibank Plot, which led to the arrest in March 1753 of Archibald Cameron, who had escaped into exile after Culloden.
+His major coup was providing information on the 1752 Elibank Plot, which led to the arrest in March 1753 of Dr. Archibald Cameron, who had escaped into exile after Culloden.
 He was tried and executed in June but using the warrant issued in 1746, supposedly to conceal the source of the information.
 The betrayal of the plot also coincided with the resumption of Prince Charles's affair with Clementina Walkinshaw, whom he first met in 1746; by coincidence, one of her sisters was lady in waiting to the Dowager Princess of Wales and it was widely believed she was the informer.

 It has also been suggested MacDonell "helped himself to the Loch Arkaig treasure", a consignment of gold coins provided by the French in June 1746 to finance the Jacobite war effort.
 This may have been an attempt to explain his secret income from the government; the money certainly existed but there were numerous accounts from contemporaries as to what happened to it, including a detailed account provided by Archibald Cameron in 1750.
-Cameron's explanation is not complete but since MacDonell was in prison at the time, he was is unlikely to have a better idea of its location; modern-day treasure hunters have yet to find any trace of it.
+Cameron's explanation is not complete but since MacDonell was in prison at the time, he was unlikely to have a better idea of its location; modern-day treasure hunters have yet to find any trace of it.